A Parent’s Guide to Sensory Toys for Kids with Sensory Processing Differences

 - Start with kinetic sand at home

-- Transition to a park sandbox
+- Move to a park sandbox

-- Finally, experience beach sand during vacation
+- Finally, experience beach sand on vacation

 Recognizing Sensory States